Gooseheaded/bonjwatv-pipeline/bonjwa.md

 ## 3. Pipeline Steps

+The full pipeline is composed of the following sequential steps, each implemented as a standalone Python script.
+The `pipeline_orchestrator.py` calls these scripts in order.
+All steps are idempotent—scripts will skip processing if the expected output already exists.

-### 3.1 Export Metadata
+### A. Export Metadata (`export_sheet_to_json.py`)
+- **Purpose:** Fetches video metadata curated in Google Sheets and saves it as `metadata/videos.json`.
 - Admin curates all videos and metadata in Google Sheets.
-- Export script reads the relevant worksheet and writes metadata/videos.json:
+- Export script reads the relevant worksheet and writes `metadata/videos.json`.
-  - One object per video, e.g.: { "v": "isIm67yGPzo", "youtube\_url": "[https://www.youtube.com/watch?v=isIm67yGPzo](https://www.youtube.com/watch?v=isIm67yGPzo)", "title\_kr": "[ZvT] 2해처리 메카닉 업테란 상대법", "title\_en": "Two-Hatchery Against Mech Terran - "Master Mech Strategies"", "description": "(no description)", "creator": "", "subtitleUrl": "[https://pastebin.com/raw/Miy3QqBn](https://pastebin.com/raw/Miy3QqBn)", "tags": ["z", "zvt"] }
-- Tags may be edited by hand or tracked separately.

-### 3.2 Batch Processing Pipeline

-All steps are idempotent—scripts will skip processing if the expected output exists.

-A. Audio Download

-- Downloads audio (yt-dlp) for all videos not already present in /audio/.

-##### C0.
-Audio Download (`download_audio.py`) — PLAN
+### B. Audio Download (`download_audio.py`)
 **Purpose:** Fetch YouTube audio tracks via `yt-dlp` and save as `.mp3` files for subsequent processing.

 **Inputs/Outputs:**